felipenlunkes/MIPS-asm/README.md

 <div align="justify">

-MIPS Assembly code written by me for the discipline of Computer Organization I (DCC006) of the Department of Computer Science at the Universidade Federal de Minas Gerais (UFMG - Brazil), in 2018.
+MIPS Assembly code written by me for the class of Computer Organization I (DCC006) of the Department of Computer Science at the Universidade Federal de Minas Gerais (UFMG - Brazil), in 2018.

 </div>